TITLE 68: PROFESSIONS AND OCCUPATIONS

 CHAPTER VII: DEPARTMENT OF FINANCIAL AND PROFESSIONAL REGULATION

 a) Each applicant shall file, with the Division or the testing service designated by the Division, a completed, signed application, on forms supplied by the Division, that includes:

-1) proof of graduation from a nursing education program that meets the requirements of Section 1300.40;
+1) Proof of graduation from a nursing education program that meets the requirements of Section 1300.40;

-3) the fees required by Section 1300.30(a)(1);
+3) The fees required by Section 1300.30(a)(1);

-4) for applicants educated outside the United States or its territories, the following:
+4) For applicants educated outside the United States or its territories, the following:

-iii) indicate any subject matter deficiencies; and
+ii) Indicate any subject matter deficiencies; and

-B) if the applicant's first language is not English, certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
+B) If the applicant's first language is not English, certification of passage of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Module.
 For TOEFL the minimum passing score on the paper-based test is 560, computer-based test is 220, and internet-based test is 83.
 For the IELTS Academic Module, the minimum passing score shall be 6.5 (overall score) and 7.0 (spoken band).
-The Division may, upon recommendation from an approved credentials evaluation service, waive the requirement that the applicant pass the TOEFL or IELTS examination if the applicant submits verification of the successful completion of a nursing education program conducted in English;
+The Division may, upon recommendation from an approved credentials evaluation service, waive the requirement that the applicant pass the TOEFL or IELTS examination if the applicant submits verification of the successful completion of a nursing education program conducted in English.

 b) Any applicant who fails to demonstrate fulfillment of the education requirements shall be notified in writing and must satisfy the deficiency before being granted temporary authority to practice nursing, as permitted by Section 60-10 of the Act, or being admitted to the examination.
 Deficiencies in nursing theory and/or clinical practice may be removed by taking the required courses in an approved nursing education program.